rishabhgarg7/HackBMU2019_thethunderstorm/README.md

 # HackBMU2019_thethunderstorm<br>
-<h5>The basic idea is to develop the tool that enables to get detailed audio and text desciption of a video content using machine learning and compuer vision concepts. </h5>
+<h5>The basic idea is to develop the tool that enables to get detailed audio and text desciption of a video content which is not feasible to be analyzed otherwise using available tools. </h5>
     </br></br>

  <h3>